Characteristic measures for language stable subshifts: Introduction

 With this in mind, it is natural to ask if there is an analog of the Krylov-Bogolioubov Theorem for the action of the automorphism group of a dynamical system.
 Using terminology introduced by Frisch and Tamuz~\cite{FT2}, if $(X,T)$ is a topological dynamical system and $\Aut(X)$ denotes its automorphism group, a Borel probability measure $\mu$ is {\em characteristic} for $(X,\sigma)$ if $\psi_*\mu=\mu$ for all $\psi\in\Aut(X)$.
 They~\cite[Question 1.3]{FT2} ask: does every subshift (over a finite alphabet) have a characteristic measure?

-For a subshift, the classical theorem of Curtis, Hedlund, and Lyndon states that every automorphism is given as a sliding block code, and in particular it follows that there are only countably many automorphisms.
+It is natural to restrict this question to studying particular systems, rather than consider an arbitrary topological dynamical system; for example, given a Cantor set it is easy to check that there is no Borel probability measure that is invariant under all self homeomorphisms of the space to itself.
+However, for the broad class of subshifts, the question remains open.
+For these systems, the classical theorem of Curtis, Hedlund, and Lyndon (see~\cite{hedlund}) states that every automorphism is given as a sliding block code, and in particular it follows that there are only countably many automorphisms.
 However, the group of automorphisms can be quite complicated: for example (see~\cite{hedlund, BLR}), the automorphism group of any mixing shift of finite type contains isomorphic copies of any finite group, the free group on any number of generators, along with copies of many other known groups.
 A natural way to attempt to answer Frisch and Tamuz's question is to find all of the automorphisms of a subshift and all of the ergodic measures, and then check if any of these measures is a characteristic measure.
 Unfortunately, this is not a practical method, as many easy to state questions even about full shifts remain open.
 For example, we do not have enough information about the automorphism group of a full shift to determine whether the automorphism group of the full shift on two symbols is isomorphic to that on three symbols.
 While this type of strategy is doomed to failure with current tools, there are other methods for showing the existence of a characteristic measure without knowing either what all of the automorphisms are, or much about the simplex of invariant measures, $\mathcal{M}(X)$.

-We defer the precise definitions and explanations of these results until Section~\ref{sec:background}, but give a quick summary of four currently known methods for proving that a subshift $(X, \sigma)$ has a characteristic measure: \begin{enumerate} \item If $\Aut(X)$ is amenable, this follows from the Krylov-Bogolioubov Theorem. \item When the topological entropy $h_{\tp}(X)$ is $0$, this is the main result in Frisch and Tamuz~\cite{FT2}. \item If there exists a $\sigma$-invariant probability measure $\mu$ supported on $X$ such that
+We defer the precise definitions and explanations of these results until Section~\ref{sec:background}, but give a quick summary of four currently known methods for proving that a subshift $(X, \sigma)$ has a characteristic measure: \begin{enumerate} \item If $\Aut(X)$ is amenable, this follows from the Krylov-Bogolioubov

+Theorem. \item When the topological entropy $h_{\tp}(X)$ is $0$, this is the main result in Frisch and Tamuz~\cite{FT2}. \item If there exists a $\sigma$-invariant probability measure $\mu$ supported on $X$ such that

 is finite, then $X$ has a characteristic measure. \item If there exists a closed subshift $Y\subseteq X$ that supports an $\Aut(Y)$-characteristic measure and there are only finitely many $Z\subseteq X$ such that $(Y,\sigma)$ is topologically conjugate to $(Z,\sigma)$, then $X$ has a characteristic measure. \end{enumerate} We discuss the first two methods further in Section~\ref{sec:background}; properties~\eqref{it:three} and~\eqref{it:four} are implicit in the literature and are described in Lemmas~\ref{lem:measurable} and~\ref{lem:topological}.
 In light of Frisch and Tamuz's theorem, listed as the method~\eqref{it:two}, determining whether every symbolic system has a characteristic measure comes down to developing techniques for finding characteristic measures in symbolic systems of positive entropy.